-Petitioners also argue that FDA failed to consider their marketing plan, which they claim "would limit youth access and exposure" to their flavored products.
-Petrs' Br.
-34. As is apparent from the TPL Review, FDA gave due consideration to the role of access and marketing restrictions on youth usage of e-cigarettes and, based on the agency's experience with those restrictions and other real-world data, reasonably concluded that they are, by their nature, insufficient to prevent youth usage of flavored and highly-addictive products that are so intensely appealing to young consumers.
-See AvailVapor-FDA1-000069 n.xix.
-While access and marketing restrictions are important and indeed necessary to support a PMTA, as FDA has emphasized time and again, see Petrs' Br.
-35, they are not sufficient when it comes to flavored e-cigarettes.
+Petitioner also argues that FDA failed to consider its marketing plan.
+Petr's Br.
+34-39.
+As is apparent from the TPL Review, FDA gave due consideration to the role of access and marketing restrictions on youth usage of e-cigarettes.
+Based on the agency's experience with those restrictions and other real-world data, it reasonably concluded that such restrictions are, by their nature, insufficient to prevent youth usage of flavored and highly-addictive products that are so intensely appealing to young consumers.
+See ER-23 n.xix.
+While access and marketing restrictions are important and indeed necessary to support a PMTA, as FDA has emphasized time and again, see Petr's Br.
+36, they are not sufficient when it comes to flavored e-cigarettes.

-The specific measures proposed by Petitioners are plainly insufficient to prevent youth access to their flavored e-liquids.
-For example, Petitioners' claim that its "marketing plan called for its products to be only sold in age-gated vape and specialty tobacco shops and through age-gated online sales, and not in general retail or convenience stores," Petrs' Br.
-34, ignores the fact that vape shops are a significant source of e-cigarettes for youth.
-According to the 2020 NYTS, 17.5% of high school e-cigarette users report obtaining e-cigarettes from a vape shop in the past month, compared to 22.2% from a gas station or convenience store.15 A 2019 study found that in California, e-cigarette sales to minors violations are significantly higher in tobacco and vape shops than in any other type of retailer, with 44.7% selling to underage buyers.16
+The specific measures proposed by Petitioner are plainly insufficient to prevent youth access to its flavored e-liquids.
+For example, Petitioner's claim of limited youth access because its "marketing plan called for its products to be only sold in age-gated vape and specialty tobacco shops and through age-gated online sales, and not in general retail or convenience stores," Petr's Br.
+34, ignores the fact that more youth report buying e-cigarettes from vape or tobacco shops (22.2%) than from gas stations or convenience stores (17.7%), according to the 2021 NYTS.14 A 2019 study also found that in California, e-cigarette sales to minors violations are significantly higher in tobacco and vape shops than in any other type of retailer, with 44.7% selling to underage buyers.15

-Apart from Petitioners' specific measures, the core problem with flavored ecigarettes is the product itself-in particular, its appeal to youth and its addictiveness-not simply youth access or the marketing of these products.
+Apart from Petitioner's specific measures, the core problem with flavored ecigarettes is the product itself-in particular, its appeal to youth and its addictiveness-not simply youth access or the marketing of these products.
 FDA's experience confirms this.
-In March 2019, in response to the youth vaping epidemic, FDA issued Draft Guidance17 which "proposed to focus its enforcement priorities of flavored ENDS products on how the product was sold...."
-2020 Guidance at 21 (describing 2019 Draft Guidance).
+In March 2019, in response to the youth vaping epidemic, FDA issued Draft Guidance16 which "proposed to focus its enforcement priorities of flavored ENDS products on how the product was sold...."
+ER-94 (describing 2019 Draft Guidance).
 However, in 2020, FDA-armed with more data-announced in its Final Guidance that these access restrictions had been insufficient to protect youth from flavored e-cigarettes.
-"The reality," FDA found, "is that youth have continued access to these [e-cigarette] products in the face of
+"The reality," FDA found, "is that youth have continued access to these [e-cigarette] products in the face of legal prohibitions and even after